 After paying the required down payment, the cemetery may offer a payment plan of monthly installments over a limited number of months.
 Payment in full is required before exercising/using any Interment Right.

-When you purchase Interment Rights in a grave or niche you are purchasing the perpetual right to use the grave or niche, not an ownership of the grave or niche.
+When you purchase Interment Rights in a grave or niche, you are purchasing the perpetual right to use the grave or niche, not an ownership of the grave or niche.
 The grave or niche remains the property and responsibility of the cemetery.
-When your purchase is paid in full your cemetery will issue you a manner of a certificate stating the specific graves and/or niches in which you have purchased Interment Rights.
+Your contract documents are your proof of the Rights you hold.

 A portion of the purchase price of the Interment Right is contributed to an endowment care fund, it is not a separate or additional cost to you.
 Income from that fund is used to provide regular care and maintenance at the cemetery for the time when the cemetery no longer sells Interment Rights.
 Regular care and maintenance can include cutting grass, re-grading of graves, planting and caring for trees, and maintaining water supply systems, roads, drainage, etc.